-Moreover, when the hardening is performed, uniform heating is desirable, but there are significant factors to consider such as the shape and arrangement of heating coils and the adjustment of current frequency and amount.
+When hardening is performed, uniform heating is desirable, but there are significant factors to consider such as the geometry and arrangement of heating coils and the adjustment of current frequency and amount.
 When there are many design variables or items to evaluate, applying automatic computation using an optimization function for simulation can greatly reduce the workload.

 Coil Design Variables

-The coil has 2 turns.
-The distance CPosition from the center of the gear height-wise to the bottom of the upper coil turn and the coil width CWidth are design variables (Fig. 1).
-In addition, the input current is also a design variable.
+The coil has two turns, the distance from the center of the workpiece, CPosition, and the coil width CWidth are design variables.
+In addition, input current lamp is also defined as a design variable.

 Fig. 1 shows the coil dimension design variables, and Table 1 shows all the design variables and range settings.

 Fig. 2 shows the temperature evaluation points, and Table 2 shows the objective functions for coil optimization.The objective functions have the following three objectives.

 - Minimizing input current